johnramsden/zedenv/doc/source/plugins.rst

 rebuilds the kernel.

-Once our system is set up in the proper configuration, ``zedenv`` will update your bootloader, and fstab - if requested - when a new boot environment is activated.
+Once our system is set up in the proper configuration, ``zedenv`` will update the bootloader, and fstab - if requested - when a new boot environment is activated.

 It will also update the configuration described above, asking you if the